learningequality/studio/docs/working_channels.rst

 To permanently delete the channel follow these steps.

-1. Click on the pencil icon in the right upper corner of the channel pane.
+#.
+Click on the pencil icon in the right upper corner of the channel pane.

-2. Click the **DELETE CHANNEL** link under the description field.
+#.
+Click the **DELETE CHANNEL** link under the description field.

-3. Read the browser warning message and click **OK** to confirm the deletion, or **Cancel** to exit without deleting.
+#.
+Read the browser warning message and click **OK** to confirm the deletion, or **CANCEL** to exit without deleting.

    .. figure:: img/delete-channel.png
       :alt: Warning alert while deleting channel.